GChuf/RCWM/README.md

 - robocopy for copying and moving directories (much faster than regular copy)
 - opening CMD or powershell windows into folders or drives
 - taking ownership of files, or directories with recursion (takeown && icacls)
-- options to boot into Safe Mode from desktop
+- options to boot into Safe Mode (from This PC icon)
-- option to reboot to recovery (right-click This PC icon)
+- option to Reboot to Recovery (from This PC icon)
 - opening Control Panel from desktop
 - running programs with custom priority
+- option to always open cmd as admin
+- making symbolic/hard links
 - options to uninstall the changes you've made

 You can also remove some right-click menu options, so that your menu doesn't become too cluttered: